alirezakargar1380/delete_tweetes_scripts/README.md

 #### 2️⃣ go to your profile page: https://twitter.com/{your-account-username} -> Example https://twitter.com/alirezakargar_b
 #### 3️⃣ right click and select inspect
 #### 4️⃣ go to Console page
-#### 5️⃣ copy code is delete_tweets.js file and paste them is the Console page and press Enter button
+#### 5️⃣ copy code from delete_tweets.js file and paste them is the Console page and press Enter button

 #